buchananwill/m2sql-project-tracker/PROJECT_SUMMARY.md

 ### Relationships

 Relationship types are not hard-coded.
-Any valid Mermaid arrow syntax can be mapped to a declared junction table.
+Any valid Mermaid arrow syntax can be mapped to a declared junction table via explicit arrow mappings in the SQL header.

 Arrow directions follow UML conventions.
-The LHS of an arrow maps to the first FK in the junction table, the RHS to the second.
+The LHS of an arrow maps to the left FK column in the mapping, the RHS to the right FK column.

-Junction tables may include an optional `label TEXT` column, populated via Mermaid's `: label` syntax on arrows.
+Junction tables may include an optional `label TEXT` column, populated via Mermaid's `: "label"` syntax on arrows.

 ### UPSERT Matching